 Photographer's Weekend House by General Design

-Observed from studying various ideas from a tower overlooking the Pacific Ocean through several small houses scattering around.
-The strength and simplicity of its structure fitted well with this extensive open space.
+It was challenging to find a starting point from a flat site of about 1500 square meters near the Kujyukuri beach where the desolate landscape spreads out.
+After studying various ideas from a tower overlooking the Pacific Ocean through several small houses scattering around, we finally reached a solution incorporating a one-storied courthouse with four courtyards.
+We felt that the strength and simplicity of its structure fitted well with this extensive open space.
 The volume of rough concrete blended in with its desolate landscape as if it were there for an eternity.

 - General Design Co., Ltd.